gearglow/ReptiliaWithATwist/The List.md

 "Wait, _what?_ You - huh.
 Yeah, that actually makes a lot of things make sense."
 Elysia mused.

 "Right?"
 Neville said.
-"I tried telling Gran once, _ages_ ago, but she keeps trying to mold me into some sort of replacement for my father.
+"I tried telling Gran once, _ages_ ago, but she keeps trying to mould me into some sort of replacement for my father.
 You'd think that his wand not working for me would've clued her in, but no." She sighed.
 "I envy you, getting to transition already.
 Gran would _never_ give permission for the ritual, so I'm stuck waiting until I come of age.
 I can't wait until I can finally be Nell and don't have to be Neville anymore."

 Elysia tapped her chin in thought.
 "Hmm.
 Y'know, I _might_ be able to help you out...
 You'll need to learn some mind magic first, though."